GC Powerlist Germany

 The first German office opened 2001 in Frankfurt, followed by Munich in 2004.
 As part of our global network, these offices give us a strong local presence, and our experienced partners there back that up with in-depth knowledge of the German market.
 More than 45 lawyers in Germany provide high-level legal advice in all areas that are key to the structuring, financing and successful implementation of transactions.
 Listed groups, SMEs, financial institutes and global investors have placed their trust in our expertise for many years, and continue to do so with great success.

-GC Powerlist: Deutschland, first published in September 2014.
+GC Powerlist: Germany, first published in September 2014.

 Click here to download a PDF copy of the full listings.